ramyabala221190/api-gateway-microservices/README.md

-=>Build only the services that have Dockerfiles =>Build each microservice once, not per replica =>CI/CD should build → push → deploy, not rebuild on the server =>Let Docker Compose pull the images in the remote server.
+=>Build only the services that have Dockerfiles =>Build each microservice once, not per replica =>CI/CD should build → push → deploy, not rebuild on the server =>Let Docker Compose pull the images in the remote server and run them

 In the Github action, we are building images for only those docker services which use Dockerfile and pushing them to Dockerhub.